We went on a 4 days road trip to Coorg from Bangalore, by Bike.

 - Ranganathittu Bird Sanctuary

-In our 4 days road trip to Coorg from Bangalore, we visited Mysore, Dubare and Nisargadama golden temple, before reaching coorg.
+In this 4 days road trip to Coorg from Bangalore, we have visited Mysore, Dubare (missed) and Nisargadama golden temple before reaching Coorg.

 We have been to Mysore more than a dozen times in the past years, and explored all the places.
 And we have been to Talakadu, Srirangapatna and Somanathapura on our various one day bike trips from Bangalore.